 This image is close to the vibrant color of the cake.
 I used a full bottle of red food color.
 I don’t like the food colors because they are not natural but there is nothing else that will give this cake this kind of color.
-I tried beets and you can see the color difference in my Red Velvet and Cheesecake Swirl Cupcakes post.
+I tried beets and it just didn’t work as well.

 There are now organic, natural dyes but I have not tried them in this cake.